-The New York Times quoted but concealed the identity of Jonathan Winer, Mr. Parker’s lawyer who served as a main courier for Steele Dossier and was a former lawyer for the firm representing Mr. Browder.
-Additionally, Mr. Winer had previously initially concealed his prior service as FARA representative for a Putin-linked Russian oligarch Oleg Deripaska from Senate investigators.
-The New York Times therefore concealed Mr. Winer’s interests in targeting Dr. Schrage for his cooperation with the investigation by Special Prosecutor John Durham, who was examining Mr. Winer’s acts, as shown in the Special Prosecutor’s final report reporting that Mr. Winer stayed at Christopher Steele’s country home to prepare a document advancing his Russia collusion conspiracy theory regarding President Trump that was provided to senior State Department officials in July 2016 prior to the launch of a DOJ investigation into President Trump’s 2016 campaign.
-Mr. Winer was also aware that Dr. Schrage had been a public whistleblower in 2020 calling for all relevant information regarding this DOJ investigation examining Mr. Winer’s acts to be disclosed prior to the 2020 election.
-The New York Times editor involved in Mr. Winer’s efforts to use the New York Time to disparage Dr. Schrage while concealing his own identity was Matt Apuzzo, who had reported other stories related to the Steele Dossier conspiracy theories prior to their being rejected by this Special Counsel and other DOJ reports and investigations.
+The New York Times quoted but concealed the identity of Jonathan Winer, Mr. Parker’s lawyer, who served as a main courier for Steele Dossier and was a former lawyer for the firm representing Mr. Browder.
+Additionally, Mr. Winer had previously concealed his prior service as FARA representative for a Putin-linked Russian oligarch Oleg Deripaska from Senate investigators.
+The New York Times’ article, therefore, did not reveal Mr. Winer’s interests in targeting Dr. Schrage for his cooperation with Special Prosecutor Durham, who examined Mr. Winer’s acts, as shown in the Special Prosecutor’s final report which noted that Mr. Winer stayed at Christopher Steele’s country home to prepare a document advancing his theory on Russian collusion with President Trump that was provided to senior State Department officials in July 2016, prior to the launch of a DOJ investigation into President Trump’s 2016 campaign.
+Mr. Winer was also aware that Dr. Schrage had been a public whistleblower in 2020, calling for all relevant information regarding this DOJ investigation to be disclosed prior to the 2020 election.

-Following the New York Times story, Dr. Schrage’s Wikipedia page was vandalized with misinformation about him, referencing former State Department associates of Mr. Winer, and another State Department associate of Mr. Winer (whom Dr. Schrage had not seen in over 20 years when the official had been removed and reassigned from State Department Bureau) reached out to press seeking to disparage Dr. Schrage.
+Following the New York Times story, Dr. Schrage’s Wikipedia page was vandalized with misinformation about him, referencing former State Department associates of Mr. Winer (including someone whom Dr. Schrage had not seen in over 20 years when the official had been removed and reassigned from State Department Bureau).

-Following the New York Times report, Mr. Browder publicly attacked a New York Times reporter and threatened legal action for reporting facts concerning Mr. Parker and not promoting Steele-dossier style conspiracy theories regarding Dr. Schrage.
+Additionally, Mr. Browder publicly attacked a New York Times reporter and threatened legal action for reporting facts concerning Mr. Parker and not promoting Steele-dossier style conspiracy theories regarding Dr. Schrage.

 Mr. Parker, Mr. Browder, and others then again leaked information to Politico, which published a story entitled A Washington Bulwark Against Putin is Being Rocked by Internal Strife.
-Is it Simple Dysfunction – or Something Worse? which referred to Mr. Parker as a “hero” despite documents establishing years of bipartisan staff reported racism, sexism, and security violations; discussed the confidential internal investigation being conducted by Seyfarth Shaw; presented Mr. Parker’s defenses to the allegations against him; quoted from individuals implicated in Mr. Parker’s allegations without disclosing their conflicts’ and advanced a false conspiracy theory that Dr. Schrage (who had among other leadership in opposing Putin’s Ukraine War aggrssion, recently organized the first ever U.S. hearing in Nuremberg’s Court Room 600 on Putin’s war crimes with remarks from President Zelenskyy) was somehow pro-Putin.
-In contrast, the only opportunity Dr. Schrage was given to respond to the article was immediately before it eas published, when Dr. Schrage was in a hospital emergency room and false told he did not need to respond as the article was focused on Mr. Parker’s documented racism and sexism charges.
+Is it Simple Dysfunction – or Something Worse? which referred to Mr. Parker as a “hero” despite documents establishing years of bipartisan staff reported racism, sexism, and security violations; discussed the confidential internal investigation being conducted by Seyfarth Shaw; presented Mr. Parker’s defenses to the allegations against him; quoted from individuals implicated in Mr. Parker’s allegations without disclosing their conflicts’ and advanced a false conspiracy theory that Dr. Schrage (who had among other leadership in opposing Putin’s Ukraine War aggression, recently organized the first ever U.S. hearing in Nuremberg’s Court Room 600 on Putin’s war crimes with remarks from President Zelenskyy) was somehow pro-Putin.
+In contrast, the only opportunity Dr. Schrage was given to respond to the article was immediately before it was published, when Dr. Schrage was in a hospital emergency room.